 Life as a Spy

-Marlowe’s service to his nation was not specified by the Privy Council.
-The letters sent to Cambridge provoked speculation concerning Marlowe being a spy.
-It was speculated that he was working for the intelligence service of Sir Francis Walsingham.
+Marlowe’s government service in England was not specified by the Privy Council and continues to be a mystery.
+Although there were letters that existed stating that he was working “on matters touching the benefit of his country.”
+The council’s letter sent to Cambridge provoked speculation concerning Marlowe being a secret agent or spy.
+It was speculated that he was working for Sir Francis Walsingham’s intelligence service, but there was no direct evidence for this theory.
 Later, in 1592, Marlowe was arrested for seditious charges.
 However, no charge or imprisonment resulted after his arrest.
 It might have disrupted one of Marlowe’s spying missions.

 Marlowe, a Homosexual?